seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Connections.md

 * In this example, we aren't even letting the user input any value to query.
 We are controlling that by pulling Account Id from the header.
 * Because this is a Connection Model, there could be additional selects for child items.
 * All child items must have the same Account Id.
 In particular, notice ```ForDestinationFilter```.
 This is used for filtering with, you guessed it, Account Id.

+### Partition Key

+When you are using batch mutation to ingest parent/child models, and child entities are sharing the same Id (but with different partition keys), you may need to apply the ```PartitionKeyAttribute```.
+This is because in order to prevent actual duplicates, we may filter out entities of the same Id during batch mutations.
+The attribute would help us generate the right key to compare so we can ingest the unique child entity.

 # Other notes